Kishori Amonkar

-Kishori Amonkar (10 April 1932 – 3 April 2017) was a leading Indian classical vocalist, belonging to the Jaipur gharana, or a community of musicians sharing a distinctive musical style.
+Kishori Amonkar (10 April 1932 – 3 April 2017) was an Indian classical vocalist, belonging to the Jaipur Gharana, or a community of musicians sharing a distinctive musical style.
+She is considered to be one of the foremost classical singers in India.
 She was a performer of the classical genre khyal and the light classical genres thumri and bhajan.
-Amonkar trained under her mother, classical singer Mogubai Kurdikar also from the Jaipur gharana, but she experimented with a variety of vocal styles in her career.
+Amonkar trained under her mother, classical singer Mogubai Kurdikar also from the Jaipur Gharana, but she experimented with a variety of vocal styles in her career.

 Career

 Training

 Amonkar's initial training in music was by her mother, the classical vocalist Mogubai Kurdikar.
 She has stated in an interview that her mother was an exacting teacher, initially teaching her by singing phrases and making Amonkar repeat them.
 In the early stages of her career, she travelled with her mother to performances, accompanying her on the tanpura while Kurdikar sang.

 In the early 1940s, young Amonkar began to receive vocal lessons in Hindustani classical music from Anjanibai Malpekar of the Bhendibazaar gharana and later received training from tutors of several other gharanas.
 Her tutors included Anwar Hussain Khan of Agra gharana, Sharadchandra Arolkar of Gwalior gharana, and Balkrishnabuwa Parwatkar.
 Amonkar has credited Anjanibai, in particular, with teaching her the technique of meend, or gliding, between notes.